-Samsung Galaxy Chromebook2 360 UK Review: Rugged Convertible for Students and Mobile Workers
+Samsung Galaxy Chromebook2 360 Review UK 2026

 The Samsung Galaxy Chromebook2 360 UK is a remarkably tough and portable convertible that punches well above its weight.
-At Β£419.00, it offers military-grade durability, a bright 12.4-inch touchscreen, and all-day battery life in a package that’s genuinely pocketable.
+At £419.00, it offers military-grade durability, a bright 12.4-inch touchscreen, and all-day battery life in a package that’s genuinely pocketable.
 The small screen won’t suit everyone, but for students and mobile workers who prioritise portability, this is brilliant.

 Samsung Galaxy Chromebook2 360 UK Specs Overview